Time Management Tips For Professionals

 What skills are required for effective time management?

-Time management is a critical skill for you to develop if you want to advance your career and meet your goals, but it’s really not a single skill as much as it is the combination of several other skills.
+Time management is a critical skill for you to develop if you want to advance your career and meet your goals, and you may even have added it to the soft skills section while formatting your resume, but it’s really not a single skill as much as it is the combination of several other skills.
 These are the three most important skills you need to develop to manage your time effectively.

 1) Track the time you spend on projects